-AAS Nursing Program
+Practical Nursing Program

-- A minimum grade of "C+" in all nursing courses and a "C" in all general education courses (for the AAS program) - A passing clinical grade for each nursing course - Completion of all required lab/simulation skills
+- A minimum grade of "B-" in all nursing courses - A passing clinical grade for each nursing course - Completion of all required lab/simulation skills

-Students may only be reinstated one time into the same program.
+Students may only be reinstated one time into the practical nurse program.
 A second failure in any nursing course will result in academic dismissal.
 If a student is unsuccessful a second time, they forfeit the opportunity to return to the program.